call 800-774-6145 (Who Answers?) for a free referral.

 While they may seem harmless enough, cough drops are medicinal agents that can cause problems when used in excess.
 Likewise, addiction-type behaviors can be based on a drug, food or even an activity so the possibility of developing a cough drop addiction is real when compulsive behavior patterns come into play.

-If you suspect you or someone you know may be showing signs of cough drop addiction and have more questions, please feel free to call our toll-free helpline at 800-774-6145 to speak with one of our addiction specialists.
+If you suspect you or someone you know may be showing signs of cough drop addiction and have more questions, please feel free to call our toll-free helpline at 800-774-6145 (Who Answers?) to speak with one of our addiction specialists.